-Farms, fish on California-Oregon border to get less water
+Farms, fish on dry California-Oregon border see scant water

 The slashed water allocations to the Klamath Reclamation Project also will impact two national wildlife refuges in the region that are replenished with irrigation runoff.
 The refuges host tens of thousands of migratory birds along the Pacific Flyway.
 Last year, environmentalists and farmers used pumps to combine water from two stagnant wetlands into one deeper one to prevent another outbreak of avian botulism like the one that killed 50,000 ducks in 2020.

-In 2020, irrigators received three times the amount forecast for this year — which was still about half of normal — but last summer the project got no irrigation water at all.
-Farmers left fields fallow or relied on groundwater wells to get by and the region briefly became a flashpoint for anti-government activists who rallied there.

-Hundreds of domestic wells impacted by the increased groundwater pumping have gone dry since late last summer.
+Hundreds of domestic wells impacted by the increased groundwater pumping have also gone dry since late last summer.

-Last summer, the Bureau also didn’t release any so-called “flushing flows” from the Upper Klamath Lake to bolster water levels in the lower Klamath River for the coho salmon.